TheBuildBox/buildbox/README.md

 ```

-Note that `quay.io`is the default registry.
-The above example shows how to override it.
+Note that `quay.io` is the default registry and `buildbox` the default namespace .
+The above example shows how to override them.

-**Example for using the image:**
+**Using the image:**

-From the root of a software project that one wants to compile, arbitrary commands  can be run inside the build continer
+From the root of a software project that one wants to compile, arbitrary commands contained in the image   can be run inside the build container
-as follows, for example `configure`and `make`as well as installation of library dependencies.
+as follows, for example `configure`and `make` as well as installation of library dependencies.

+Example for starting an interactive shell:

 ```console